5 Stepping Stones For Winning HVAC Marketing Efforts

 - About half of loyal customers have left a company for a competitor who was able to stay more relevant and better satisfy their needs

-- Modern consumers spend averagely 8.8 hours a day engaging with digital content
+- Modern consumers spend an averagely of 8.8 hours a day engaging with digital content

 - The average web user will only wait up to 3 seconds for a website to load before hitting the back button